 Internal medicine is the medical specialty dealing with the prevention, diagnosis, and treatment of diseases of the internal body systems.
-Internists specialize in the management of patients that have disorders that are complicated to diagnose or to treat, or multi-system disease processes, or conditions that are not responding to treatment as expected.
-Our patients may be seriously ill and require hospitalization.
+Internists specialize in the management of patients that have disorders that are complicated to diagnose or treat, require multi-system disease processes, and are conditions that aren’t responding appropriately to first-line therapies.
+Many of these patients are critically ill and require hospitalization.

 Our team works closely with all other VMC services to provide our patients with the highest quality of care.
 We work especially closely with Diagnostic Imaging, Anesthesia, Emergency Services, Cardiology, Oncology, Ophthalmology, Dermatology, Interventional Radiology, and Soft Tissue Surgery.